 The hub connects wirelessly with your home WiFi and, if you have chosen the option, can also use a 4G mobile connection that we provide should the WiFi become disrupted.

 The label on the battery cover will tell you which version of the hub you have and if it supports the mobile backup feature!

 The hub has been designed to be as simple to use as possible with true colour, touchscreen display and a simple control pad for confirming functions.
 It also includes an audible sounder to support both visual and audible alerts.

 The hub can be mounted using the desktop stand or screwed directly to the wall.
-For customers who have purchased our Complete plan, the hub will be screwed to the wall to satisfy the standards required for a monitored installation.
+For customers who have purchased our Pro plan, the hub will be screwed to the wall to satisfy the standards required for a monitored installation.
 The pictures below show the front and rear of the hub including the wall fixings.